 Processor Details

 Huawei hasn’t disclosed the processors used in this series.
-However, it has previously utilized chips from China’s SMIC for its Mate 60 series and other devices.
+However, it has previously utilized chips from China’s SMIC for its Mate 60 series and other recent devices.

 Huawei Mate X6: A Foldable Innovation